MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/rag-chatbot.md

 ## 5. Load Data from the JSON File

-Extract the prevectorized MovieLens dataset from the zip file (see it's location in notebook repo [here](https://github.com/microsoft/AzureDataRetrievalAugmentedGenerationSamples/tree/main/DataSet/Movies)).
+Extract the prevectorized MovieLens dataset from the zip file (see its location in notebook repo [here](https://github.com/microsoft/AzureDataRetrievalAugmentedGenerationSamples/tree/main/DataSet/Movies)).

 ```python
 # Unzip the data file